-SUPPORT OF SUPERANNUATED PREACHERS AND OTHER CLAIMANTS.
+SUPPORT OF SUPERANNUATED PREACHERS AND OTHER CLAIMANTS

-¶ 198.
-The missionary board shall constitute a board of conference claimants.

-¶ 199.
-The funds of this society shall be known as the conference claimants' fund, and shall consist of the proceeds accruing from the endowment fund and collections taken by the annual conferences for said claimants' fund, and ten per cent annually of the net profits of the business of the Publishing House.

-¶200.
-It shall be the duty of every preacher in charge of a circuit to raise annually an amount equal to five cents per member in full connection, which money, together with gifts, bequests and legacies which may be received for this purpose, shall constitute a perpetual endowment fund, which shall be invested by the board, the proceeds therefrom to be appropriated to the conference claimants' fund.

-¶ 201.
-1. The claimants upon this fund shall be superannuated preachers, superannuated missionaries to foreign lands, and the widows and children of deceased preachers and missionaries to foreign lands; and no claimant shall receive annually from said fund an amount greater than the regular disciplinary allowance.
-2. In the case of superannuated missionaries who have served in foreign lands the amount allowed shall be fixed by the missionary board.
+- ¶ 218.
+1. The executive committee shall constitute the board of conference claimants. - 2.
+This board shall make a report of all its doings to the general conference. - ¶219.
+The funds of this board shall be known as the conference claimants' fund, and shall consist of the proceeds accruing from the endowment fund and collections taken by the annual conferences for said claimants' fund, and fifteen per cent annually of the net profits of the business of the Publishing House. - \$\ \begin{aligned} \textbf{220.} It shall be the duty of every preacher in charge of a circuit to raise annually an amount equal to five cents per member in full relation, which money, together with gifts, bequests and legacies which may be received for this purpose, shall constitute a perpetual endowment fund, which shall be invested by the board, the proceeds therefrom to be appropriated to the conference claimants' fund. - ¶ 221.
+1. The claimants upon this fund shall be superannuated preachers, superannuated missionaries to foreign lands, and the widows and children of deceased preachers and missionaries to foreign lands; and no claimant shall receive annually from said fund an amount greater than the regular disciplinary allowance. - 2.
+In the case of superannuated missionaries who have served in foreign lands the amount allowed shall be fixed by the missionary board.

-¶ 202.
-The allowance for superannuated preachers shall be five dollars per year for the first ten years of effective service after having been received into the conference in full connection, and ten dollars per year for the next ten years, making one hundred and fifty dollars the full claim-provided the preacher is without so much of worldly goods as shall be necessary for his support.
-By "effective service" shall be understood the time actually employed by a preacher as directed by his conference.

-¶ 203.
-The above provision shall apply to the widows of traveling and superannuated preachers, so long as they shall remain members of the Free Methodist Church, and if the superannuated preacher die, then his full claim shall be paid to his widow at the ensuing annual conference.
-If a minister should marry after being superannuated, no claim shall be allowed his widow or children, the issue of such marriage.

-¶204.
-The board of conference claimants shall be provided with blanks furnished by the Publishing House on which the applicant for a claim on the superannuate fund shall state in full to the committee on conference claimants and claims, the circuits or charges in any of the annual conferences on which he has labored since becoming a member of the conference, and shall also make a certified statement of all his worldly resources and of his actual yearly income, and also a statement of his bodily disabilities.
+- ¶ 222.
+1. The allowance for superannuated preachers shall be seven and one-half dollars a year for the first ten years of effective service after having been received into the conference in full membership, and twelve and one-half dollars a year for the next ten years, making two hundred dollars the full claim-provided the preacher is without so much of worldly goods as shall be necessary for his support.
+By "effective service" shall be understood the time actually employed by a preacher as directed by his conference. - 2.
+The bishops shall make an effort at each annual conference to increase the superannuated fund.
+The increase from \$150 to \$200 shall take effect whenever the conference claimants' board finds that sufficient funds are on hand for the purpose. - 3.
+The allowance granted shall be paid semi-annually if the treasury will warrant. - ¶ 223.
+The above provision shall apply to the widows of traveling and superannuated preachers, so long as they shall remain members of the Free Methodist church, and if the superannuated preacher die. then his full claim shall be paid to his widow at the ensuing annual conference.
+If a minister should marry after being superannuated, no claim shall be allowed his widow or children, the issue of such marriage. - ¶ 224.
+The board of conference claimants shall be provided with blanks furnished by the Publishing House on which the applicant for a claim on the superannuate fund shall state in full to the committee on conference claimants and claims the circuits or charges in any of the annual conferences on which he has labored since becoming a member of the conference, and shall also make a certified statement of all his worldly resources and of his actual yearly income, and also a statement of his bodily disabilities.